 IRCTC has been mandated by the Indian Railways for developing operating andmaintaining Budget Hotels.
 The sites have been given to IRCTC on license basis withpermission to sub-license the rights to third party through Public-Private Partnership.

 The Company is presently operating two Rail Yatri Niwas at Ginger Rail Yatri Niwas NewDelhi and Sampath Rail Yatri Niwas Howrah and two BNR Hotels from Puri and Ranchi.

-Complaint Monitoring and Redressal
+Complaint Monitoring and Redressal:

 b.
 TRAVEL AND TOURISM

-With globalization and overall development happening in the country in terms ofinfrastructure and tourism facilities the foreign tourist arrivals in India has tripledfrom 3 million per year in 2003 to around 11 million in 2018 and analysts expect to see more than 30 Milliontourists in India annually by 2028.
-At the same time domestictourist visits to all states andUnion Territories have improved India's rapidly growing tourism sector and it now plays ahuge role in the nation's economy supporting tens of millions of jobs and generatingbillions of dollars each year.
+With globalization and overall development of the country in terms of infrastructureand tourism facilities foreign tourist arrivals to India has tripled from 3 Million peryear in 2003 to around 11 Million in 2018 and analysts expect to see more than 30 Milliontourists in India annually by 2028.
+At the same time domestic tourism to all states andUnion Territories have improved India's rapidly growing tourism sector and it now plays ahuge role in the nation's economy supporting tens of millions of jobs and generatingbillions of dollars each year.

 IRCTC in Tourism Business

 IRCTC today has become one of the leading travel and tourism companies in the marketcatering to the needs of diverse tourist segments.
 With the strength of being a RailwayPSU IRCTC specialises in rail tourism and at present is the market leader in thissegment.
 Besides rail tourism IRCTC has also diversified into various other tourismbusinesses for increasing the market share in the immensely competitive tourism market.